-Science-fiction author George Clayton Johnson, who wrote several episodes of The Twilight Zone as well as the first episode of The Original Series that was aired — “The Man Trap” — pitched another Star Trek episode that was never made.
+Science-fiction author George Clayton Johnson, who wrote several episodes of The Twilight Zone as well as the first broadcast episode of The Original Series, “The Man Trap”, pitched another Star Trek episode that was never made.

-In “Rockabye Baby, Or Die,” completed on August 2, 1966, an alien entity infiltrates the Enterprise computer and grows into adulthood considering Kirk a father figure.
-Producer Gene L. Coon rejected the story.
+In “Rockabye Baby, Or Die”, completed on August 2, 1966, an alien entity infiltrates the Enterprise computer and grows into adulthood considering Kirk a father figure.
+Producer Gene L. Coon turned it down.

 The Enterprise is on its way to the planet Minerva to pick up two criminals, both hopelessly insane, for transport to an asylum world.
 As they approach the planet, a strange light globe collides with the ship.
 The intercom comes on and everybody on board can hear the sound of a baby crying.